How Do I Use Step Up for Students Scholarship Funds for Tutoring?

 Quick answer

 To use Step Up funds for tutoring, you need to be on FES-UA or PEP — the two ESA-style scholarships.
 Log in to the EMA portal, find a Step Up-approved tutor in the provider directory, agree on the schedule, and approve the first direct-pay invoice in EMA on the day lessons begin.
 The tutor is paid directly from your scholarship balance — you never pay out of pocket.
 FES-EO and FTC scholarships pay only for private-school tuition and cannot fund tutoring.
+Approved providers like Tutero handle the entire flow for you, with certified teachers and no out-of-pocket cost.

 Which Step Up program can I use for tutoring?

 Step Up runs four scholarship programs: FES-EO, FTC, FES-UA, and PEP.
 Only the last two — the ESA-style scholarships — fund tutoring.
 The differences matter because picking the wrong one or assuming you can re-purpose tuition funds will trip you up.
+For the full program-by-program breakdown, see our complete guide to Step Up scholarships.

 If you're on FES-EO or FTC and you want tutoring, the practical answer is to pay for it out of pocket or apply for FES-UA in the next cycle if your child has an eligible diagnosis.
 Don't try to bend the FES-EO rules — denied invoices are unrecoverable.
+The five biggest mistakes parents make with Step Up covers the other traps.

 How do I find a Step Up-approved tutor?